Find Affordable College Courses

 Brookville, NY

 With a ranking of #10, LIU Post did quite well on this year’s most popular schools for other multi/interdisciplinary studies students working on their bachelor’s degree.
-LIU Post is a fairly large private not-for-profit school located in the suburb of Brookville.
+LIU Post is a large private not-for-profit school located in the large suburb of Brookville.

 Of the 17 students majoring in other interdisciplinary studies at LIU Post, 18% are male and 82% are female.